John Irving: Other projects

-Before the publication of Garp made him independently wealthy, Irving sporadically accepted short-term teaching positions (including one at his alma mater, the Iowa Writers' Workshop).
+Before the publication of Garp, Irving accepted short-term teaching positions (including one at his alma mater, the Iowa Writers' Workshop).
 He also served as an assistant coach on his sons' high school wrestling teams until he was 47 years old.
 Irving was inducted into the National Wrestling Hall of Fame as an Outstanding American in 1992.

-In addition to his novels, he has also published Trying to Save Piggy Sneed (1996), a collection of his writings including a brief memoir and unpublished short fiction, My Movie Business, an account of the protracted process of bringing The Cider House Rules to the big screen, and The Imaginary Girlfriend, a short memoir focusing on writing and wrestling.
+In addition to his novels, he has published Trying to Save Piggy Sneed (1996), a collection of his writings including a brief memoir and unpublished short fiction, My Movie Business, an account of the protracted process of bringing The Cider House Rules to the big screen, and The Imaginary Girlfriend, a short memoir focusing on writing and wrestling.
 In 2000, Irving revealed that he and Tod "Kip" Williams were co-writing a screenplay for an adaptation of the novel A Widow for One Year (1998).
-This adaptation became The Door in the Floor, starring Jeff Bridges and Kim Basinger, released in 2004, directed by Williams.
+This adaptation became The Door in the Floor, released in 2004, directed by Williams.

-In 2002, his four most highly regarded novels, The World According to Garp, The Cider House Rules, A Prayer for Owen Meany, and A Widow for One Year, were published in Modern Library editions.
+In 2002, his four highly regarded novels, The World According to Garp, The Cider House Rules, A Prayer for Owen Meany, and A Widow for One Year, were published in Modern Library editions.
 Owen Meany was adapted into the 1998 film Simon Birch (Irving required that the title and character names be changed because the screenplay's story was "markedly different" from that of the novel; Irving is on record as having enjoyed the film, however).

 In 2005, Irving received the Golden Plate Award of the American Academy of Achievement.

-In a New York Magazine interview in 2009, Irving stated that he had begun work on a new novel, his 13th, based in part on a speech from Shakespeare's Richard II.
-Simon & Schuster published the novel, titled In One Person (2012), taking over from Random House.
-In One Person has a first-person viewpoint, Irving's first such narrative since A Prayer for Owen Meany (Irving decided to change the first-person perspective of Until I Find You to third person less than a year before publication).
-In One Person features a 60-year-old, bisexual protagonist named William, looking back on his life in the 1950s and '60s.
+In an interview in New York Magazine in 2009, Irving stated that he had begun work on his 13th novel inspired by Shakespeare's Richard II.
+In One Person is a first-person narrative.
+He uses the same perspective in A Prayer for Owen Meany.
+He also used first person in Until I Find You but changed it to third person less than a year before publication.
+In One Person features a 60-year-old, bisexual protagonist named William, looking back on his life in the 1950s and 1960s.
 The novel shares a similar theme and concern with The World According to Garp, the latter being in part about "people who hate you for your sexual differences," said Irving.